Terrace Hill: History

 Terrace Hill was built by Benjamin Franklin Allen, the first millionaire in Iowa, as a home for his family.
 The architect for this project was William Boyington, a popular Chicago architect.
 Construction began in 1866, and was finished in 1869.
 The total cost of the project was $250,000 for the Mansion, the Carriage House, the original furnishings, and about 30 acres (120,000 m2) of land.
 The house had very modern features for its time, which included hot and cold running water, indoor restrooms, an elevator, and gas lights.

 When the house was first built, it was on the western edge of Des Moines.
 However, the city expanded westward.
 As a result, Terrace Hill is now nearly in the center of the city.

-In 1884 the mansion was bought by local Des Moines businessman F.M.
+In 1884, the mansion was bought by local Des Moines businessman F.M.
 Hubbell.
 The mansion was purchased for $60,000 from Benjamin Franklin Allen.

 From the time Iowa became a state in 1846 until 1947, no official residence was provided for the governor aside from Governor William L. Harding (1917–1921).
-In 1947 Iowa purchased an old colonial style home to serve as the residence for the governor, but by 1970, a new home was needed to serve the needs of the governor and the state to host visiting dignitaries.
+In 1947, Iowa purchased an old colonial style home to serve as the residence for the governor, but by 1970, a new home was needed to serve the needs of the governor and the state to host visiting dignitaries.
 At first, the Iowa government considered building a new home to serve as the governor's residence.
 The Hubbell family—the owners of Terrace Hill—then offered the home to the state for use as a residence for the governor and his family.
 In the fall of 1976, Robert D. Ray became the first governor to use Terrace Hill as his residence when he moved there with his wife Billie Ray and their three daughters.
 Governors Terry Branstad (1983–1999, 2011–2017), Tom Vilsack (1999–2007), Chet Culver (2007–2011), and Kim Reynolds (2017–present) have occupied Terrace Hill since then.

-The Governor's Home
+Design information

 Terrace Hill is located at 2300 Grand Avenue, south of Interstate 235.
 Most visitors stop first at the Carriage House, which is located near the house.
 Nowadays the building is used as a reception area for most visitors who arrive to tour the home.
-It also contains permanent and unique changing exhibits - such as a permanent display on the previous owners of the house, the Hubbell family.
+It also contains permanent and unique changing exhibits – such as a permanent display on the previous owners of the house, the Hubbell family.